missing-user/missing-user.github.io/legal-notice.md

 ---
 ## Before suing me....

+This website is owned and maintained by Philipp Jurašić.
 If you have any legal concerns with my content, please contact me at [philipp@jurasic.dev](mailto:philipp@jurasic.dev "contact Email")

-This website is owned and maintained by Philipp Jurašić

 ## Additional disclaimer